Evanlab02/ShoppingListApp-Legacy/ROADMAP.md

 - [x] Redirect user to login page after successful registration
 - [x] Redirect user to error register page if registration fails
 - [x] Redirect user to dashboard if already logged in
+- [x] Register button on login page redirects to register page
 - [x] Tests for above functionality

 ## Backend - V0.9.1